sahil-lalani/alarmclock/README.md

 Features that I plan to add later on include:
   - Built-in sync (trying for every hour)
+  - Something to display the weather.
+Will need to purchase additional parts to do so.
   - Pulley system to open up my blinds